-In order to combat vaccine-preventable diseases in children and pregnant women, UNICEF in Mali works closely with the Ministry of Health, GAVI Alliance and WHO to provide critical vaccines for children, improve routine vaccination and support complementary vaccination (such as polio, measles and tetanus eradication and elimination campaigns).
+In order to combat vaccine-preventable diseases in children and pregnant women, UNICEF in Mali works closely with the Ministry of Health and Social Affairs, Gavi and WHO to provide critical vaccines for children, improve routine vaccination and support complementary vaccination (such as polio, measles and tetanus eradication and elimination campaigns).
+New and innovative approaches, such as digital registers of children vaccinated, and additional vaccination sessions at places where people gather – such as markets, schools, mosques and major bus stations – are being leveraged to achieve results, and communication and social mobilization during vaccination campaigns are being strengthened.
 UNICEF and partners have also been working to improve the cold chain through the introduction of solar-powered refrigeration, which keeps vaccines for children at a stable temperature when there is no reliable electricity source.
-In 2018, UNICEF in Mali supported the vaccination of over 700,000 children.
+In 2019, UNICEF in Mali supported the vaccination of nearly 4 million children against measles.

-UNCEF continues to support the health sector to explore opportunities presented by the ongoing sector reform processes and to establish and strengthen strategic partnerships and collaborations.
+UNICEF continues to support the health sector to explore opportunities presented by the sector reform announced in 2019 and to establish and strengthen strategic partnerships and collaborations.
 UNICEF also aims to strengthen the community health system and helps equip and enable community health workers to provide high impact health services to families and communities in the most isolated and rural communities, as well as those affected by natural disasters and conflict.